samtmartin/fpt-1/README.md

 ## Data structure

-The structure of the data varies significantly from having smooth trends and clear periodicity (left) to having few/no discernible patterns or recurring cycles (right) as well as hybrids that have a mix of both.
+The structure of the data varies significantly.
+In some cases there are clear trends/periodicity (left side below) and in other cases there are few/no discernible patterns (right side below).
+There are also hybrids that represent a mix of both classes.
+Unsurprisingly, model performance on the latter class is meaningfully worse.

 ![Data Structure](/assets/data_structure.png?raw=true "Data Structure")